litanlitudan/skyagi/README.md

 Specifically, `SkyAGI` implements the idea of [Generative Agents](https://arxiv.org/abs/2304.03442) and delivers a role-playing game that creates a very interesting user experience.

 Different from previous AI based NPC systems, `SkyAGI`'s NPC generates very interesting response and believable human behaviors.
 The interesting observations in this demo show a huge potential for rethinking game development in many aspects.
+NPCs can take different actions based on the conversation between players and other NPCs, they can also influence each other's memories and actions through conversation, allowing game designers to create a more personalized experience.
+A more intriguing aspect is that each NPC has its own mindset and routine, and they also have social relationships with each other.
+This increases the complexity of the social network and provides an exponential growth of content for players to consume.
+Combining this with interesting gameplay could potentially introduce a new and exciting gaming experience.

 To demonstrate this, `SkyAGI` provides example characters from `The Big Bang Theory` and `The Avengers` as a starting point.
 For more details about the observations, refer to the [observations section](https://github.com/litanlitudan/skyagi/#interesting-observations-in-this-demo)